Wines

 Differences between Pinot Grigio and Chardonnay Wines

 • Flavor Profile: Pinot Grigio generally has a lighter, crisper flavor with notes of green apple, pear, and citrus.
-Chardonnay, meanwhile, often exhibits richer flavors like apple, melon, and vanilla.
+Chardonnay grapes, meanwhile, often gives wines with richer flavors like apple, melon, and vanilla.

 • Aging Process: Chardonnay is often aged in oak barrels, which imparts a richer, creamier texture and additional flavors like vanilla and toast.
 Pinot Grigio is typically not oak-aged, retaining a fresher and more acidic profile.